Children and the Media

 In order to help combat the negative effects of the media, parents can help their children in a number of ways:

 - Talk to your children about what they see on the computer or television.
-By encouraging them to think critically and be skeptical about what they see, they may become more inclined to think critically about other aspects of their lives in the future.
+By encouraging them to think critically and be sceptical about what they see, they may become more inclined to think critically about other aspects of their lives in the future.

 - Resist putting a computer or television in your child’s bedroom.
 Instead, place such items in more public areas of your home.
 This way, your child will not watch indiscriminately, and you will know exactly what is being watched.